-The financial system consists of many different institutions, markets and financial market infrastructures.
-In this report, the financial system is divided into financial markets, financial institutions and financial infrastructure (Table 1).
+The financial system consists of many different institutions, markets and infrastructures.
+In this report, the financial system is divided into financial markets, financial institutions and the financial infrastructure (Table 1).

-The users of the system are, for the most part, the members of society: businesses, public undertakings and almost all individuals.
+The users of the system are more or less all the members of society: businesses, public undertakings and most private individuals.

-A broader definition of the financial system may include other functions.
-These may be institutions and mechanisms that provide security for contracts that are entered into and that ensure credible information for effective credit intermediation and risk management.
-These could be functions such as supervision, regulation, registration of ownership rights, accounting, auditing, credit ratings and other financial analyses.
+The definition of the financial system can be expanded to include, for example, institutions and mechanisms that provide security for contracts that are entered into, supply reliable information for effective credit intermediation and risk management and perform other functions such as supervision, regulation, registration of ownership rights, accounting, auditing, or credit ratings and other financial analyses.